 Who is Andrew Hersey?

-He's a 63-year-old self-taught artist and writer who has exhibited his work around the country at shows and in galleries.
+He's a 63-year-old semi-retired, self-taught artist and writer who has exhibited his work around the country at shows and in galleries.
 Starting in 1982 and over the course of his creative career, he's worked in painting, drawing, photography, mixed media, digital media, collage, and writing.
 He's a runner, cyclist, low-budget traveler, music appreciator, and lover of the ocean.
 A survivor of both testicular cancer and clinical depression, he lives in Virginia.

 How long has this website been around?
 What's the history?

-Andrew has had an artist website since 1996, always designed and built entirely by him.
+Andrew has had an artist website since about 1996, always designed and built entirely by him.
 While the site is sort of meant to be a showcase for his work, it's really more of an art project in its own right.
 Various content on the site is usually updated around the first of each month.

 Can I see Andrew's work in person?
 How can I buy something?